Shopify/hydrogen/templates/skeleton/IMAGE_PRELOAD.md

 };
 ```

-### Composing with a future `genPreloadFontMeta` utility
+### Composing with a "future" `genPreloadFontMeta` utility

-In this example, we look at how these utilities would compose with a potential future utility that helps preload web-fonts
+In this example, we look at how these would further compose with other potential future utilities

 ```diff
 // app/routes/product.$handle.tsx